Aquanty/rtd-hgs/docs/source/index.rst

 Surface Runoff
 ^^^^^^^^^^^^^^

-Runoff ! input ! transport properties Transport ! input ! surface runoff
+| Runoff ! input ! transport properties Transport ! input ! surface
-properties .. _sec:transport_oprops By default, all surface flow zones (and elements) in the domain will be assigned default transport properties which are listed in
+  runoff properties [.. _sec:transport_oprops] By default, all surface flow zones (and elements) in the domain will be assigned default transport properties which are listed in Table :ref:
-Table :ref:`tab:transport_surface_defaults` .
+| .

-.. _tab:transport_surface_defaults
+[.. _tab:transport_surface_defaults]

 .. table:: Default values for surface flow transport properties.